 Arizona law is unique in that a custodial parent has the right to change the permanent residence of their child or children.
 However, this is subject to court approval in cases where the move may affect the rights or welfare of the child.
 Move away law is covered under Arizona Family Code.

 Although the law may seem fairly straightforward in regards to a custodial parent’s right to move away with his or her children, this is actually not the case.
 This has been the subject of much scrutiny over time and the source of numerous legal disputes.
 Whether you are the custodial or non-custodial parent you may need a lawyer at your side to ensure that your rights are protected.
 You and your children deserve to have their wellbeing protected in regards to visitation and custody as it is affected by a move away.

 Working with The Law Offices of Kevin Jensen

-Are you looking for a lawyer for a move away case in Encino?
-To learn more about your rights and how Arizona law may affect you and your children, contact us for a free consultation.
+Are you looking for a lawyer for a move away case in Arizona?
+To learn more about your rights and how Arizona law may affect you and your children, contact us for a consultation.
 Our firm understands that this time in your life can be difficult, which is why we aim to quickly and efficiently resolve your case.
-Our legal team will work hard to meet your legal goals and assist you with all necessary paperwork and legal proceedings to make adjustments to your divorce decree We offer free case evaluations to all potential clients.
+Our legal team will work hard to meet your legal goals and assist you with all necessary paperwork and legal proceedings to make adjustments to your divorce decree.
+We offer case evaluations to all potential clients.
 With everything to gain, do not hesitate in contacting our firm today!